Jeff Tweedy: Wilco (1995–present)

 In 1994, Tweedy formed Wilco with John Stirratt, Max Johnston, and Ken Coomer.
-Wilco has released ten albums and found commercial success with their albums Yankee Hotel Foxtrot, A Ghost Is Born, Sky Blue Sky and Wilco.
+Wilco has released twelve albums and found commercial success with their albums Yankee Hotel Foxtrot, A Ghost Is Born, Sky Blue Sky and Wilco.
 The band also released two collaboration albums with Billy Bragg and one with The Minus 5.
 Jeff Tweedy has been the recipient of two Grammy Awards, including Best Alternative Album for A Ghost Is Born.
 Tweedy has also participated in a number of side groups including Golden Smog and Loose Fur, published a book of poems, and released a DVD of solo performances.
 He was originally influenced by punk and country music, but has later reflected more experimental themes in his music.

 Wilco signed with Reprise/Warner Bros.
 Records and began recording AM almost as soon as the band was formed.
 After recording, Tweedy was introduced to Jay Bennett, who then joined the band.
 Also during this time, Tweedy quit smoking marijuana after a particularly bad experience with some cannabis brownies.
 A.M. did not fare as well commercially in comparison to Son Volt's first album, only reaching number 27 on the Heatseekers chart while Son Volt's debut Trace hit the Billboard 200.
 Dan Murphy of Soul Asylum invited Tweedy to join him in a supergroup named Golden Smog with Gary Louris and Marc Perlman of the Jayhawks, Kraig Johnson of Run Westy Run, and Noah Levy of The Honeydogs.
 Under the pseudonym Scott Summit, Tweedy released Down by the Old Mainstream with Golden Smog in 1996.